madyark/MS1-project/README.md

     2. This bug is not present on mobile devices, tablets, and any other devices below the screen-width of 1310px, since the article is hidden.

 - At certain times, the Twitter link in the footer leads to an error page.
 However, this seems to be a bug from Twitter's side, not ours, as the link is correct and the error message claims that the issue is with Twitter.

-- Accessibility
+- Users with certain disabilities may find our website difficult-to-use, and therefore may struggle understanding the purpose of some of our features.

+    1. Although semantic HTML (e.g. `<section>`s), aria-labels, aria-hidden elements, and hidden form-labels are in use, there are still areas across the entirety of the website that could have more flexibility for those particular users.

+    2. An example of this is the lack of use of `<h1>` - `<h6>` elements, the lack of `<p>` elements, and the lack of `<ul>` or `<ol>` elements in various sections of the website.

+    3. These elements were replaced with an abundant number of `<div>`s, which through different classes serve the same purpose and could easily be replaced by those more-semantic elements.

+    4. However the `<div>` elements were easier to style and to keep the HTML code clean and consistent, which made the development process easier, but with an important trade-off nonetheless.

 ### Development Obstacles